Ynn/selfstar/exercises/hvac.md

 g! temperature:disableEnergySaving
 {/code}

-<u> Question 7 - maximum amout of power</u>: Finally, you may consider the time factor by reducing the power of the AC.
-Your system will take more time to reach the targetted temperature but will momentarilly use less energy.
-That is useful if your system is available amout of power at a given time is limited.
+<u> Question 7 - maximum amount of power</u>: Finally, you may consider the time factor by reducing the power of the AC.
+Your system will take more time to reach the targeted temperature but will momentarily use less energy.
+That is useful if your system is available amount of power at a given time is limited.

 Modify the configuration service of your controller so that the maximum amount of available power per room can be configured.